UniNE-CHYN/multilstsq/doc/source/index.rst

-.. multiregression documentation master file, created by sphinx-quickstart on Tue Mar  6 14:24:38 2018.
+.. multilstsq documentation master file, created by sphinx-quickstart on Tue Mar  6 14:24:38 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to multiregression's documentation!
+Welcome to multilstsq's documentation!
 ===========================================

 Contents: